ttasc/TikiPriceTracker/README.md

     java -jar TikiTracker-Server.jar
     ```

 2. Run `TikiTracker-Client.jar` for client, note that you can specify the server ip.
-If not, the default is `localhost`:
+Otherwise, the client will receive the IP address from the server's *broadcast* packet.:

     ```
     java -jar TikiTracker-Client.jar [server ip]